-“The Secret History of the Shadow Campaign That Saved the 2020 Election,” a bombshell Time article released just days before the Senate impeachment trial, appears to have provided some of the best evidence the Trump “incitement” narrative was birthed as far back as nine months ago.
+“The Secret History of the Shadow Campaign That Saved the 2020 Election,” a bombshell Time article released just days before the Senate impeachment trial, appears to have provided some of the best evidence the Trump “incitement” narrative was birthed as far back as nine months before the Capitol riot.

 It is important to bear in mind that it has been the mission of Trump’s political enemies in the Democratic Party to see him impeached and convicted before he even took a step in office.
 In fact, House impeachment manager Jamie Raskin called for Trump’s impeachment two days before he was even sworn into office.